The Bulgarian antiaircraft artillery

 - 18 officers, 7 acting 2nd lieutenants, 243 NCOs and 679 privates.

-On 31 August a reorganization of the Air Defence units was introduced with the Order on Field Army Nr.
+On 31 August a reorganization of the Air Defence units was established with the Order on Field Army Nr.
 1635, introducing one a/a artillery division in every Army, and reasserting that all the a/a batteries should be composed by at least three sections.
-In addition a/a machine guns half companies, introduced in 1916, were replaced by companies, each with 20 machine guns emplacements.
+In addition the a/a machine guns half companies, introduced in 1916, were replaced by companies, each with 20 machine guns emplacements.
 The number of the a/a batteries and a/a machine guns companies should be fixed according with the number of the existing sections and emplacements.
 Nevertheless, the offensive of the Armée d’Orient and the end of the war prevented the full achievement of this project.

 The last unit raised by the Bulgarian Army during the World War was 50th a/a section, formed on 11 October 1918 to defend Ohrid.
 In addition during October every firearms depot received a machine guns emplacement, in all 22 machine guns.